glampert/debug-draw/README.md

 dd::initialize(&renderIface);
 ```

-Note however that Debug Draw batches all primitives to reduce the number of call to `RenderInterface`,
+Note however that Debug Draw batches all primitives to reduce the number of calls to `RenderInterface`,
 so drawing will only actually take place by the time you call `dd::flush()`, which is normally done
 at the end of a frame, before flipping the screen buffers: